andrew-farrey/NSSP_DQ/README.md

 The state data quality report template also needs to be run on the NSSP RStudio Workbench as it accesses the BioSense SQL server.

-5/3/23 - Identifying duplicated patient encounter walkthrough added (referenced in combined NSSP Syndrome Definition Subcommittee/DQ Subcommittee call)
+5/3/23 - Identifying duplicated patient encounter walkthrough added ("De-duplication Walkthrough.Rmd") (referenced in combined NSSP Syndrome Definition Subcommittee/DQ Subcommittee call)

 Feel free to email me with questions: firstname.lastname@uky.edu.